Is SEO A Good Career Choice?

 So what does an ideal SEO career path look like for this person?

-There are actually some good options available.
+There are actually some great options available.
 You can move from agency-side to client-side, or vice versa.
 You can switch companies, or work in a different niche/industry.
 In essence, your job description doesn’t really change.
-However, your experience accumulates and gives you more value in the eyes of employers, allowing you to climb the pay scale.
+However, your experience accumulates and gives you more value in the eyes of employers, allowing you to climb the all important pay scale.

 Option #2: Enter into management